mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 I paused, sensing that Fajro knew more than he was letting on.
 In any other situation I would stop everything and question him until there were no more lies to tell.
 But this was his world, as I was learning; a world where the truth had a price.
 And I was nothing more than a beggar.

 We followed the pathways toward the archway beneath the crest of Heiko, and turned the corner to face the building at the center.
 It was more shaded from this side, but still somehow as radiant as the rest of the city.
-At the doors were two more guards with the same scale armor and spears.
-But they looked far more attentive and unmovable.
+A door of brass was set into the base of the building – far more modestly sized than the archways we'd seen everywhere else – but two guards stood watch nonetheless, armed with the same scale armor and spears as the ones outside and far more attentive to the world around them.

-"How can we get through them?"
+"How can we get through?"
 I asked.

 "I'll distract them.
 Meanwhile you go around them and slip through the door."